CoderPat/structured-neural-summarization/README.md

 # Structured Neural Summarization

 A repository with the code for [the paper](https://arxiv.org/abs/1811.01824) with the same title.
 The experiments are based on the more general-purpose graph neural network library [OpenGNN](https://github.com/CoderPat/OpenGNN).
 You can install it by following it's README.md.
+Also some scripts are dependent on some additional libraries specified in the requirements file

 Experiments are based around the `train_and_eval.py` script.
 Besides the main experiments, this repo also contains the following folders: